the-creative-tester/blog/_posts/2016-04-25-Python-Web-Browser-Automation-Behave.md

 >
 ~~~

-Finally, in our ```pypi_automated_tests/features/environment.py``` we will need to make these Page Objects avaiable through by making the following updates:
+Finally, in our ```pypi_automated_tests/features/environment.py``` we will need to make these Page Objects avaiable by making the following updates:

 >
 ~~~ python